Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down.

-Just a player that opens instantly, handles any file you throw at it, and stays out of your way.
+Just a player that opens instantly, plays anything you throw at it, and stays out of your way.

-Most video players on Windows arrive with a problem attached.
+Most Windows video players in 2026 arrive with a problem attached.

 mpv takes the opposite approach.
 No installer wizard.
 No optional extras.
 No browser toolbar.
-A 29MB download that launches in under a second and plays everything.
+No persistent UI.
+A 29MB executable that launches in under a second and plays everything.

 What mpv Plays Without Extra Downloads